Content

 Using styling products

-Let’s look at each of these in more detail, so you can get rid of your cowlick — at least aesthetically — and make your hair look more even and consistent.
+Let’s look at each of these in more detail so you can get rid of your cowlick — at least aesthetically — and make your hair look more even and consistent.

-Because a cowlick is a section of hair that sticks out from the crowd, one of the easiest ways to make this feature less visible is to stick with a short haircut.
+A cowlick is a section of hair that sticks out from the crowd, so one of the easiest ways to make this feature less visible is to stick with a short haircut.
 The shorter your hair is, the less visible your cowlick will typically be.

-If you’re tired of having to style your hair to conceal a cowlick, consider a buzz cut or other short hairstyle to stop it from affecting your hair’s overall appearance.
+If you’re tired of having to style your hair to conceal a cowlick, consider a buzz cut or another short hairstyle to stop it from affecting your hair’s overall appearance.

 For even better results, try applying conditioner to your hair regularly.
-This ensures that your hair stays moisturized, which can increase its weight and help it sit naturally against your scalp.
+This ensures your hair stays moisturized, which can increase its weight and help it sit naturally against your scalp.

 From a little bit of gel to some wax or pomade, many styling products can help tame even the most stubborn cowlick.